mitogen-hq/mitogen/docs/api.rst

         and router, and responds to function calls identically to children created using other methods.

+        For long-lived processes, :py:meth:`local` is always better as it guarantees a pristine interpreter state that inherited nothing from the parent.
+Forking should only be used in performance-sensitive scenarios where short-lived children are spawned, and only after accounting for all the bad things possible as a result of, for example:

+        * file descriptors open in the parent remaining open in the child, causing the lifetime of the underlying object to be extended indefinitely by the child.
+For example:

+          * From the perspective of external components, this is observable in the form of pipes and sockets that are apparently never closed by the remote end (your program).

+          * Descriptors that reference large temporary files will not have their disk space reclaimed until the child exits.

+        * third party package state (such as urllib3's HTTP connection pool) attempting to write to file descriptors shared with the parent.
+        * memory mappings for large files that cannot have their space freed on disk due to the mapping living on in the child.
+        * thread locks held in the parent producing random deadlocks in the child.

         The associated stream implementation is
         :py:class:`mitogen.fork.Stream`.